- In-Kayak / Backpacking / Hiking

 This is my Six Moon Designs Lunar Solo tent.
 The ultimate single wall solo tent if it comes down to weight, practicality, functionality and comfort.
 This ultra lightweight (740 grams/26 OZ) tent has plenty of room and all the functional specs you need.

 It’s low profile handles wind well, whilst being steep enough to not hold snow.
 This tent is kept upright by a single 124,5 cm (49″) (preferably Carbon fiber pole (I have the aluminium pole) or trekking pole and a 8 Stakes.

 The sleeping area is a 6-inch deep bathtub floor, topped by 6 inches of mesh, which ensures excellent ventilation while keeping me separated from low canopy walls.
-This keeps you drier on those occasions when condensation forms on the canopy.
-The vestibule is set on the long side of the tent to maximize views and ventilation when fully open.
+This keeps you dryer on those occasions when condensation forms on the canopy.
+The vestibule is set on the long side of the tent to maximise views and ventilation when fully open.

 The floor space is a generous 2.4 m2 (26.25 ft2) being 122x229cm.